dotnet/csharplang/proposals/ref-readonly-parameters.md

 [default-params]: #default-parameter-values

 Default parameter values are allowed for `ref readonly` parameters with a warning since they are equivalent to passing rvalues.
+This allows API authors to change `in` parameters with default values to `ref readonly` parameters without introducing a source breaking change.

 ## Alternatives
 [alternatives]: #alternatives